How to Avoid Getting Scammed: Helpful Tips From Nigeria, the Scam Capital of the World

-True to form, most times after making these investment, you get the promised amount in three days time.
+True to form, most times after making these investments, you get the promised amount in three days time.
 With this, you are guaranteed you're on to a good thing, which shouldn't be passed up and you invest a higher amount to get a higher ROI.
 This is where the investment company disappears into thin air with no trace whatsoever.
 God help you then if the money invested was a loan or one that belonged to someone else.

 How to Guard Against Getting Scammed

 1. While you can't completely avoid online dating sites, you should protect yourself as much as possible.
-Insist on a meet after a few weeks of connecting with any guy so you put a face to the 'personality' formed.
+Insist on a meet after a few weeks of connecting with any guy so you can put a face to the 'personality' formed.

-You should also have him checked out: do a reverse search with his profile pic to be sure he truly is the person in the picture and it isn't just an image he picked up from the net.
+You should also have him checked out.
+Do a reverse search with his profile pic to be sure he truly is the person in the picture and it isn't just an image he picked up from the net.